david-schmidt/tlc-apple2/README.md

  * Run that audio through CiderPress, which knows how to take tape audio and reconstruct data from it
  * Profit

 The source code to do these activities is in the `src` directory, and the resulting ROM from the Tiger Learning computer is in the `rom` directory.
+A few pictures of the machine and its on-screen interface are in `doc/images`.